upperlinecode/flask-and-MongoDB/readme.md

     return render_template('events.html', events = events)
 ```

-Here again we first define the collection in our MongoDB we want to query.
+Again, we first define the collection in our MongoDB we want to query.
 We then run the `.find({})` query on that collection and store the results in the `events` variable which is sent to the template in the `render_template()` function.

 And an HTML snippet for that route: